-If you are tired of national parks, maybe try a state park?
+If you are tired of national parks, maybe try a state park.
 Joking aside, Kodachrome Basin is an incredible sight to see just 20 miles away from Bryce Canyon.
 It consists of stone spires and multi-hued layers of sandstone that reveal hundreds of millions of years of the area’s story.

-This park is especially great for spring and fall when temperatures are milder, and a good option for those with kids.
+This park is especially great for spring and fall when temperatures are milder, and is a good option for those with kids.
 The hiking isn’t as intense for them, but you don’t have to give up any enjoyment from the trails in return.